PATIAT/like-a-local/README.md

 ### Imagery

-- The images have been sourced from free image website and attributed to the photographer where necessary.
+- The images have been sourced from free image websites and attributed to the photographer where necessary.
 The images were chosen to compliment the colour scheme and to ensure consistency throughout the website.

 -